EA Sponsor CE Reporting

 The IRS established several new requirements for CE Sponsors starting in 2012, including reporting CE earned by PTIN.
 FunCPE is now required to request the preparer tax identification number (PTIN) for each student.
 If you enter a PTIN when you register, we will report your hours to the IRS regardless of what type of professional license you have.
 If you do not enter a PTIN, we will not report your hours to the IRS.

 After we submit our list of credit earned by name and PTIN number, the IRS cross-checks the PTIN number to check for validity.
-We then receive a notice of invalid PTIN number and have the opportunity to submit corrected information.
+We then receive a notice of invalid PTIN number and/or student name and have the opportunity to submit corrected information.

 We collect your email address and your primary phone number at registration so that we can contact you if there is a discrepancy.